Velocidex/velociraptor/VQL-LSP-DESIGN.md

 `untitled:` URI).
 No workspace folders, no file watching, no YAML extraction, no incremental change tracking.

+> **Byproduct, not a use case:** Because the server speaks standard LSP it is
+> technically client-agnostic, so a thin editor extension (~100 lines) could
+> wire `velociraptor lsp` into VS Code, Neovim, Zed, etc. and get squiggles,
+> hover docs, autocomplete and an outline for `.vql` files.
+That is a natural
+> *byproduct* of using a standard protocol — not an intended use case.
+The
+> point of this project is the agent pre-flight validation loop, not a human
+> IDE experience.
+Documented in VQL-LSP-USAGE.md as Option 4 (future).
+> One caveat if anyone ever builds it: our positions are byte-based (fine for
+> ASCII VQL) while editors like VS Code use UTF-16 character offsets, so a
+> position-conversion shim would be needed for non-ASCII text.

 ## Feature Priority (agent-first)

 1. **Diagnostics** — syntax errors (with precise line/column), unknown